Alwatr/alwatr/packages/core/storage/README.md

 Insert/update a document object in the storage.

-- **documentObject**: the document object to insert/update contain `_id`.
+- **documentObject** The document object to insert/update contain `_id`.
-- **fastInstance**: by default it will make a copy of the document before set.
-  if you set fastInstance to true, it will set the original document.
+- **fastInstance** by default it will make a copy of the document before set. if you set fastInstance to true, it will set the original document.
-  This is dangerous but much faster and you should use it only if you know what you are doing.
+This is dangerous but much faster, you should use it only if you know what you are doing.

 Example: